Laokoon-SecurITy/Cortex-XDR-Config-Extractor/README.md

 # Cortex XDR Config Extractor

+> :warning: For more information, please visit https://laokoon-security.com/cortex-xdr-config-exctractor/ (currently in German only)

 This tool is meant to be used during Red Team Assessments and to audit the XDR Settings.

 With this tool its possible to parse the ```Database Lock Files``` of the ```Cortex XDR Agent``` by Palo Alto Networks and extract ```Agent Settings```, the ```Hash and Salt``` of the ```Uninstall Password```, as well as possible ```Exclusions```.